otrv4/otrv4/otrv4.md

 ```
 derive_enc_mac_keys(chain_key):
-  Kenc = SHA3-256(0x00 || chain_key)
+  Kenc = SHA3-256(0x01 || chain_key)
-  Kmac = SHA3-512(0x01 || chain_key)
+  Kmac = SHA3-512(0x02 || chain_key)
-  return MKenc, Kmac
+  return Kenc, Kmac
 ```

 ## Conversation Initialization

 OTRv4 will initialize through a Query message or a whitespace tag, as discussed in OTRv3 [3].
 After this, the conversation is authenticated using a deniable authenticated key exchange (DAKE).
-The conversation can also start directly with the first message of the DAKE, without a Query message or a whitespace tag.

 ### Requesting conversation with older OTR versions

 Bob might respond to Alice's request or notification of willingness to start a conversation using OTRv3.
-If this is the case and Alice supports the version 3, the protocol falls back to OTRv3 [3].
+If this is the case and Alice supports version 3, the protocol falls back to OTRv3 [3].
 If Alice does not support version 3, then this message is ignored.

 ## User Profile